Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/benchmarks/MCEuropeanEngine.rst

     |  workload     | 1 steps, 47000 paths       |
     +---------------+----------------------------+

-The performance comparison of the MCEuropeanEngine is shown in the table below, where timesteps is 1, requiredSamples is 16383, and FPGA frequency is 250MHz.
+The performance comparison of the MCEuropeanEngine is shown in the following table, where timesteps is 1, requiredSamples is 16383, and FPGA frequency is 250MHz.
 The execution time is the average of 1000 runs.
 Our cold run has 380X and warm run has 1521X compared to baseline.
-Baseline is Quantlib, a Widely Used C++ Open Source Library, running on platform with 2 Intel(R) Xeon(R) CPU E5-2690 v4 @3.20GHz, 8 cores per processor and 2 threads per core.
+Baseline is Quantlib, a Widely Used C++ Open Source Library, running on platform with 2 Intel(R) Xeon(R) CPU E5-2690 v4 @3.20GHz, eight cores per processor, and two threads per core.

 .. _tab_MCEE_Execution_Time: